newatoms/guides/the-content-guide/readme.md

 As a content marketeer, writer or other creative, you sometimes wish you could see into the brains of your target audience.
 With almost everyone connected to the internet, people are using search engines like Google to look for answers or solely for entertainment.
 Nothing new here, but it's important to recognise that current technology enables us to analyse the search behavior of potential audiences.
 We can therefore use this information for searchable content.

-Implementing the right keywords will get you more traffic from your target audience on your blog.
+Implementing the right keywords will get your blog more traffic from your target audience.
 Apart from that, it's just as important (and an advantage) to really know what your audience wants.

 ### Tackle marketing priorities for SEO

-One goal of content marketing is increased web-traffic for businesses.
+One goal of content marketing is increased web traffic for businesses.
 The biggest challenges and priorities for marketing professionals (besides creating more _high quality content_ in lesser time) are:

 * Measuring content effectiveness
 * Producing more _engaging_ content